Southampton head coach Mauricio Pochettino claims his side deserved more from Sunday's 2-1 defeat at Everton.

 But Pochettino feels his team should have picked up at least a point at Goodison Park.

-"I think overall the game was a very good game, with both teams very good going forward, but it is still a shame because we leave with nothing and deserved more from this game," he said.
+"I think overall the game was a very good game, with both teams very good going forward, but it is still a shame because we leave with nothing and deserved more from this game," said the Argentinian.

 "I think the team put in a great performance, not just one player, but the team as a whole and I'm very happy with the performance but obviously very disappointed with the result.